-These are just a few of the significant differences in the fleet management when a company decides to electrify its fleet and why it needs a good EV fleet management software.
+These are just a few of the significant differences in fleet management when a company decides to electrify its fleet and why it needs good EV fleet management software.

 EVs and their adoption in fleets

 Electric cars are already being introduced in fleets at fast rates in the segment of passenger and light commercial vehicles.
-As we will see later in the benefits, it’s a logical choice for businesses that transport passengers and light cargo in urban.
+As we will see later in the benefits, it’s a logical choice for businesses transporting passengers and light cargo in urban areas.
 The total distances are not long and can be done without or with minimal recharging.

 Intercity deliveries, taxis, and bus companies are the first businesses to jump on board e-mobility, with many others, even some police departments following.

 Uber, Walmart, Amazon, Frito Lay – PepsiCo, and FedEx are just some companies that have announced that they plan to go completely electric by the year 2040 or sooner.

 There are many zero-carbon initiatives.
 One of them is EV100, a global initiative of The Climate Group.
 EV100 brings together companies committed to switching their owned and contracted fleets to electric vehicles and installing charging infrastructure for employees and customers by 2030.